-As I planned my spring journey through Spain, I remembered a trip an acquaintance took with free lodging and meals for a week.
+As I planned my spring journey through Spain, I remembered a trip an acquaintance took with free lodging and meals.
 All she had to do was get to Madrid and be willing to talk.
 Heck, I can do that!
 So I looked it up.

 This offer is Pueblo Ingles, a program for Spaniards wanting to polish their English through full immersion and interactive classes, with 100+ hours of conversation during a week.
 The company, Diverbo, invites English-speakers from all over the world to interact with their students.
 And they had a program that fit my schedule at the end of March, in the tiny village of La Alberca in the province of Salamanca, 170 miles west of Madrid.
 (They also have other locations.)